josephdpurcell/joepcloud/README.md

 The joepcloud has the following nodes with their related responsibilities:

-* controller - this is the machine that will handle Identity and Image and Compute services
+* controller - this is the machine that will handle Identity and Image and Compute and Network services
 * network - ??
 * compute - this gets the Compute service also installed